chamandeep617/Odometer_Reading_Extraction/README.md

 # Odometer_Reading_Extraction
 This repository is basically build to read the odometer reading from the image of any vehicle meter.

+#### NOTE :- Please note that while cloning this repo please download the pre-trained weights using this link https://drive.google.com/file/d/1msPPXKcNly-uZW8oKFJ0wsTw2fWZPI6h/view?usp=sharing and paste it in the cloned repo folder
 ## Steps in which this project is build:-
 ##### 1.First of all the we are provided with the images and their corresponding labels, labels are basically xml and text files containing the digits in the image( let us assume these as the classes ) and their xmin,ymin,xmax,ymax values.\n
 ##### 2.Now the main issue why we cant just simply use ocr is that the odometer reading are in the seven segmented figure, so ocr generally not works on it.